alexandersen01/sharepoint-mcp-server-better/package/README.md

 - Client secrets should be stored securely and never committed to version control
 - Application permissions require admin consent in Azure AD

+### Sites.Selected vs Sites.ReadAll/Files.ReadAll

+This server is configured to work with `Sites.Selected` permission for enhanced security:

+**Sites.Selected Benefits:**

+- ✅ Follows principle of least privilege
+- ✅ Only grants access to explicitly allowed SharePoint sites
+- ✅ Reduces security risk and compliance concerns
+- ✅ Better for enterprise environments

+**Migration from Sites.ReadAll/Files.ReadAll:**
+If you're upgrading from broader permissions:

+1. **Update Azure App Registration:**

+   - Remove `Sites.Read.All` and `Files.Read.All` permissions
+   - Add `Sites.Selected` permission
+   - Grant admin consent

+2. **Verify Site-Specific Access:**

+   - Ensure your SharePoint administrator has granted the app access to the required sites
+   - Only sites with explicit permissions will be accessible

+3. **Expected Changes:**
+   - App will only access the configured `DEFAULT_SITE_URL`
+   - Access to other SharePoint sites will be denied (403 errors)
+   - More detailed error messages guide you through permission setup

+**Important:** The `DEFAULT_SITE_URL` must be set and the app must have explicit permissions to that site, or the server will fail to start with clear guidance on how to fix it.

 ## Troubleshooting

 ### Common Issues